Why Breakfast is Important

 This is important as you are far less likely to eat snacks if you are not feeling hungry and therefore not prone to gain empty calories by eating a mid-morning high calorie snack.

-On the contrary, a high GI breakfast will cause your blood sugar levels to peak too early.
+On the contrary, a high GI breakfast with processed carbs will cause your blood sugar levels to peak too early.
 This will result in giving you a rush of energy early on which will not be sustained through the morning and you will end up feeling hungry before lunch and tempted to grab a snack.

 So the best things to eat for breakfast are what?